Motorways in Serbia

 Motorways in Serbia are called auto-put (ауто-пут), a name which simply means car-road.
 Roads that are motorways are categorized as state roads of IA category and are marked with one or two digit numbers.
-Motorways in Serbia have three lanes in each direction (including hard shoulder), signs are white-on-green, and the normal speed limit is 130 km/h (since June 2018).
+Motorways in Serbia are controlled-access, toll roads, which have three lanes in each direction (including hard shoulder).
+Signs are white-on-green and the normal speed limit is 130 km/h (since June 2018).
 They are maintained and operated by the national road operator company JP "Putevi Srbije" ("Roads of Serbia").

-As of July 2025, there are 1048 km of motorways in service (excluding Kosovo).
+As of July 2026, there are 1066 km of motorways in service (excluding Kosovo).

 List of motorways

 As the Serbian word for motorway is "autoput", the "A1", "A2", "A3", "A4" and "A5" road designations are used since 2013.
 After a revision in October 2023, 4 new motorway signs have been added: "A6", "A7", "A8" and "A9".